gzelesco/maudit/README.md

    pip install -r requirements.txt
 ## Usage
 1. Ensure your XML files (with a ".xml" extension) are located in the same directory as the script.
-2 .
-Two XML files are required to run this program.
+2. Two XML files are required to run this program.
 If more or fewer files are present in the directory, an error message will be raised.
-3. Execute 'maudit_run.bat' to run the script
+3. Execute 'maudit_run.bat' to run the script.

 ## Note
 This script assumes that the structure of both XML files is the same, and the root tag is `<irs><\irs>`.